PI We Collect and How We Use It

 Through this website, Lilly may:

 Collect your Name and Personal Contact Information if you opt in to receive communications (such as requests for information, responses to inquiries, newsletters, etc.).
 Lilly may also use this information to verify your relationship with Lilly and take other actions in order to respond to your request.
-You do not have to share your PI with us, but if you choose not to share your PI, we may not be able to provide you with certain information, products or services.

 Collect online identifiers that correspond to your device(s) that do not directly identify you in order to improve, manage and secure our websites, network systems and other assets; verify your relationship with us; understand your interests and preferences; and take other actions that may be necessary to respond to your request.